-For all model peers, applications are dated in the registration system and spots are reserved once the \$25.00 application fee is received.
-Children are accepted by age, date of registration, and application deposit.
-In the event that the program has reached its capacity, your child's name will be placed on a waiting list until there is an opening in the program.
+For all model peers and general education students, applications are dated in the registration system and spots are reserved once the \$37.00 application/supply fee is received.
+Slots are filled in the order of completed applications that are received.
+In the event that the program and/or your child's age-bracket has reached its capacity, your child's name will be placed on a waiting list until there is an opening in the program.